suren-m/cw/labs/01_docker/01_getting_started.md

 #### View the contents of the webpage from Terminal

-You can view the webpage from terminal using http client tools such as `curl` or `httpie`
+You can view the webpage from browser or terminal using http client tools such as `curl` or `httpie`

 ```bash
 curl localhost:9000